 Roller blinds roll up neatly into a small tight roll of fabric and in so doing don’t cover the window as much as roman blinds.
 If you open a roman blind, it will maintain a drop of approximately 20cm covering your window.
 This not only blocks some of your view but also some precious daylight.

 minimise daylight with roller blinds

 On the opposite end of the spectrum, some windows allow too much direct sunlight into a room and cause issue with glare and or furniture damage.
-Sunscreen roller blinds are then the perfect solution as they diffuse direct sunlight reducing glare on computers, TV’s etc while still allowing a degree of daylight to enter a room.
+Sunscreen roller blinds are the perfect solution as they diffuse direct sunlight reducing glare on computers, TV’s etc while still allowing a degree of daylight to enter a room.
 Sunscreen roller blinds also allow you to see the view outside so while the light is controlled you don’t feel like you a shut in a darkened room.
 Roman Blinds however, do not offer the same degree of flexibility they are either open allowing all sun rays to stream in, or closed completely blocking out any light.

 blinds maintain privacy